baghaii/msmsaa-website/README.md

 School for Mathematics and Science Alumni Association](http://www.msmsaa.org).
 The files on the web server are in the \_site directory.
-These files use [Bootstrap](http://getbootstrap.com/) classes in order to create a more mobile friendly.
+These files use [Bootstrap](http://getbootstrap.com/) classes in order to create a more mobile friendly user experience.

 The template files in the \_source directory are processed using [Jekyll](http://jekyllrb.com/) to build the \_site